 Research articles from major scientific fields are also welcome.
 These papers are expected to include findings, present evidence and explain the methodology used to achieve the final conclusion.

-Only original, genuine content is accepted at Iris Publishing.
+Only original, genuine content is accepted at Iris Publishers.
 Manuscript must come attached with a cover letter from the author, including names of the co-authors (if any).
 All manuscripts must be properly cited.

-Iris publishes content in an open access format, in which readers can access all information on our journals for free, unlimitedly.
+Iris Publishers content in an open access format, in which readers can access all information on our journals for free, unlimitedly.

 However in order to cover our handling, processing and production expenses, a nominal processing fee called Article Processing Charges (APC) is charged on every accepted submission made to Iris by authors and institutes looking for a platform to share their work with the world.
 This fee also accommodates efforts put into tasks such as editing, proofreading, quality check, web maintenance, plagiarism check and much more.
 APC may vary based on the type of manuscript and the place where it’s being processed.